FranziskaMarie/Evictions-NYC/README.md

 # Second Plot for Boroughs with most evictions, hotspots, (ratio with units, population), Map with years plus hotspots

 The two main aspects that the research is focusing and trying to give a clear interpretation about, is firstly: which are the "hotspot" areas in the city and what is the justification behind that trend and secondly: what is the reason behind why the eviction rates are starting to drop even from 2017 onwards.

+As far as the later is concerned, additional information should be retrieved in order to better justify this "trend".
+In this regard, housing data together with economic data are merged, only to depict the mean household income and how it is distributed over the years.
+After this inspection, it was founded that household income increases in this period, answering to some extent the reason why evictions have dropped.
+Adding up to this, one would be interested in viualizing the rent prices over the years.
+As such, the corresponding information was calculated and plotted, showing that rent prices are also following an upward "trend".
+This information though, contradicts the main findings that evictions are decreasing.
+At this point, it is necessary to provide more solid information on the economic state of New York in these years in order to explain eviction incidents.
+Thus, it was decided to delve into the unmployment rates on those years.
+After isolating the civilian labor force out of the total population from the supplementary economic dataset, the unemployment rates over the the years